Little Rock, Arkansas: Sports

 Little Rock is home to the Arkansas Travelers.
 They are the AA professional Minor League Baseball affiliate of the Seattle Mariners in the Texas League.
-The Travelers played their last game in Little Rock at Ray Winder Field on September 3, 2006, and moved into Dickey-Stephens Park in nearby North Little Rock in April 2007.
+The Travelers played their last game in Little Rock at Ray Winder Field on September 3, 2006, and moved into Dickey–Stephens Park in nearby North Little Rock in April 2007.

-The Little Rock Rangers soccer club of the National Premier Soccer League played their inaugural seasons in 2016 & 2017 for the men's and women's teams respectively.
+The Little Rock Rangers soccer club of the National Premier Soccer League played their inaugural seasons in 2016 and 2017 for the men's and women's teams respectively.
 Home games are played at War Memorial Stadium.

 Little Rock was also home to the Arkansas Twisters (later Arkansas Diamonds) of Arena Football 2 and Indoor Football League and the Arkansas RimRockers of the American Basketball Association and NBA Development League.
 Both of these teams played at Verizon Arena in North Little Rock.

 The city is also home to the Little Rock Trojans, the athletic program of the University of Arkansas at Little Rock.
 The majority of the school's athletic teams are housed in the Jack Stephens Center, which opened in 2005.
 As of 2022, the Trojans play in the Ohio Valley Conference.

 Little Rock's War Memorial Stadium hosts at least one University of Arkansas Razorback football game each year.
 The stadium is known for being in the middle of a golf course.
 Each fall, the city closes the golf course on Razorback football weekends to allow the estimated 80,000 people who attend take part in tailgating activities.
 War Memorial also hosts the Arkansas High School football state championships, and starting in the fall of 2006 hosts one game apiece for the University of Central Arkansas and the University of Arkansas at Pine Bluff.
 Arkansas State University also plays at the stadium from time to time.

 Little Rock was a host of the First and Second Rounds of the 2008 NCAA men's basketball tournament.
 It has also been a host of the SEC women's basketball tournament.

 The now defunct Arkansas RiverBlades and Arkansas GlacierCats, both minor-league hockey teams, were in the Little Rock area.
 The GlacierCats of the now defunct Western Professional Hockey League (WPHL) played in Little Rock at Barton Coliseum while the RiverBlades of the ECHL played at the Verizon Arena.

 Little Rock is home to the Grande Maumelle Sailing Club.
 Established in 1959, the club hosts multiple regattas during the year on both Lake Maumelle and the Arkansas River.

 Little Rock is also home to the Little Rock Marathon, held on the first Saturday of March every year since 2003.
 The marathon features the world's largest medal given to marathon participants.